vik061/Visual-Paradigm-User-Documentation/docs/Creating_new_diagram.md

     ![Blank template Untitled](./images/blank-template-untitled.png)

+## Conclusion

 Now that you have a blank template, this guide will show you [how to add shapes and lines to make a new diagram](https://vik061.github.io/Visual-Paradigm-User-Documentation/Creating_shapes_and_lines/).